 Nick, unbeknownst to himself, is bisexual (speaking of underrepresented groups), and he’s a bit blindsided by what he feels for Charlie.
-Here’s where “Heartstopper” dances over the outlandish mechanics of the old straight romances.
-The plot progress in “Heartstopper”—organic to the characters—is in Nick not only understanding his emotions but expressing them, and learning to dismantle his social identity as a straight boy.
-In turn, his hesitation, his confusion, only plays into Charlie’s quandary, as Charlie is already anxious to be with someone who will acknowledge him.
+Here’s where “Heartstopper” dances over the usual mechanical delaying tactics of most straight movie romances, those improbable situations or unconvincingly mulish arguments that stretch a movie out to required feature-film length.
+(I always think of it as the Fred and Ginger problem—in the Astaire/Rogers movies there’s always a lot of gabble before the orchestra warms up again.)
+The plot progress in “Heartstopper” is in Nick not only understanding his emotions but expressing them, and learning to dismantle his social identity as a straight boy.
+His hesitation, his confusion, only plays into Charlie’s quandary, as Charlie is already anxious to be with someone who will acknowledge him.
 There’s a lovely (sorry, that’s the word) epiphany for Nick when, at a friend’s birthday party, he sees two female friends, a couple who have decided to come out, laughing and kissing on the dance floor.
 He’s seeing a door blown open, and it’s where he wants to go.

 Back to representation.
-Along with the gay and lesbian characters (Tara and Darcy are an interracial female couple, played by Corinna Brown and Kizzy Edgell—one worries about her French pronunciation, the other starts food fights) “Heartstopper” casually slips in a trans female character, and got brownie points for bothering to find a trans female actress, Yasmin Finney; and for not erasing an Asian character, actually played by an Asian actor, William Gao (Chinese, in both cases).
-If all this being commented on makes you roll your eyes, remember that it is in living memory (the 1990s) that a movie almost got made casting Julia Roberts as Harriet Tubman.
+Along with the gay and lesbian characters (Tara and Darcy are an interracial female couple, played by Corinna Brown and Kizzy Edgell—one struggles with her French pronunciation, the other starts food fights) “Heartstopper” casually slips in a trans black female character, and got brownie points for bothering to find a trans black female actress, Yasmin Finney; and for not changing an Asian character, played by an Asian-descent actor, William Gao.
+If bringing all this up makes you sigh or roll your eyes, remember that it is in living memory (the 1990s) that a movie almost got made casting Julia Roberts as Harriet Tubman.
 The idiot past is forever at our heels.

-(There is also one character invented for the show, Isaac (Tobie Donovan), who doesn’t seem to be representing anything, but who makes himself a felt, endearing presence almost without any dialogue.
-It’s worth watching the series just to hear his cheerfully assuming delivery of the line, “Am I…interrupting?”)
+(There is also one character invented for the show, Isaac (Tobie Donovan), who doesn’t seem to be representative of anything, and who makes himself a felt, endearing presence almost without any dialogue.
+It’s worth watching the series just to hear his teasing delivery of the line, “Sorry for…interrupting.”)